Skip to content

 Tinto — common questions

-How hard is Tinto?
+How difficult is Tinto?

-When is the best time to climb Tinto?
+What's the best month to climb Tinto?

-Can I bring my dog up Tinto?
+Can dogs go up Tinto?

 Excellent signal — Tinto Hill is one of the most prominent radio relay points in central Scotland